 \citet{loeb24} claims that LEO debris of 1 cm size range may interfere with LSST transient searches.
 Small debris objects capture a fraction of the Sun's flux, relaying it to the telescope at a slant range of about 1000 km.
 If the object is tumbling, the Sun's relayed flux illuminates the telescope for a small fraction of the exposure time, diluting its contribution.
-We first estimate the brightness of a 1 cm radius piece of debris with albedo 0.1 orbiting at 500 km that produces a glint of 1 ms, as observed by LSSTCam at 60 degree angle from zenith.
-This assumes a fraction of incident sunlight (0.1) is reflected uniformly from the debris over one hemisphere, as described by \citet{loeb24} Equation 2.
+We first estimate the brightness of a 1 cm radius piece of debris with albedo 0.1 orbiting at 500 km that produces a glint of 1 ms, as observed by LSSTCam at $60^\circ$ angle from zenith.
+This assumes a fraction of incident sunlight (0.1) is diffusely reflected uniformly from the debris over one hemisphere, as described by \citet[Equation (2)]{loeb24}.
 The total flux from the glint will scale linearly with this fraction.
+In Section \ref{sec:discuss}, we also simulate and discuss the high albedo case of specular reflection.

-The Rubin Observatory simulation software tools for modeling the LSSTCam instrument throughput\footnote{\url{https://github.com/lsst/rubin_sim}} sets the AB magnitude of the Sun in g-band at $-26.5$.
-This results in a total flux from the glint equal to that of a 16.6 g-band mag object observed for 1 ms (or equivalently, a 27.7 g-band mag object observed for 30 sec).
-This is well below the LSST g-band limiting magnitude of 24.4 \citep{bianco2022} and 0.4 mag dimmer than the 16.2 mag found by \cite{loeb24} in their Equation 2 (this change is likely caused by different assumptions regarding the AB magnitude of the Sun in g-band as measured by LSSTCam).
-Therefore a 10 cm object with these properties will yield total glint flux equal to a 11.6 g-band mag object observed for 1 ms (or equivalently, a 22.7 g-band mag object observed for 30 s).
+The Rubin Observatory simulation software tools for modeling the LSSTCam instrument throughput\footnote{\url{https://github.com/lsst/rubin_sim}} sets the AB magnitude of the Sun in the 500 nm $g$-band at $-26.5$.
+This results in a total flux from the glint equal to that of a 16.6 $g$-band mag object observed for 1 ms (or equivalently, a 27.7 $g$-band mag object observed for 30 s).
+This is well below the LSST $g$-band limiting magnitude of 24.4 \citep{bianco2022} and 0.4 mag dimmer than the 16.2 mag found by \cite{loeb24} in their Equation 2 (this change is likely caused by different assumptions regarding the AB magnitude of the Sun in $g$-band as measured by LSSTCam).
+Therefore a 10 cm object with these properties will yield total glint flux equal to a 11.6 $g$-band mag object observed for 1 ms (or equivalently, a 22.7 $g$-band mag object observed for 30 s).